 Customer service teams are the ones who hear when customers are upset or confused.
 They interact with customers and hear a variety of feedback.
 They work closely with your clients or customers to find out what about your product or service works for them and what doesn't.
 This can be especially helpful during promotions or campaigns that your marketing department is running.
 Your customer service team is on the front lines of customer interaction.

 When customers contact your company with questions or problems or comments, your customer service team is the one to respond.
-Due to working in close proximity with your customers, your service team will be able to identify key feedback, such as if wording on a particular campaign is confusing.
+Due to working in close proximity with your customers, your service team will be able to identify key feedback, such as if the wording on a particular campaign is confusing.
 They can then relay this feedback to your marketing team to consider for future promotional campaigns.

 Get to Know Your Customers

 Closely related to the last point, your customer service representatives can give your marketing team an intimate look at who exactly your customers are.
-Because they interact with customers on a personal level, your customer service team can give your marketing team a better understanding of your target audience.
+Because they interact with customers on a personal level, your customer service team can provide your marketing team a better understanding of your target audience.
 Perhaps one segment of the population you had intended to market is reporting frequent dissatisfaction with your product.

 But maybe there are some customers from a demographic group you hadn't considered before who are really into your product.
 This information could help your marketing team better understand your ideal customers and target their marketing campaigns accordingly.